LunarWatcher/lunarwatcher.github.io/content/posts/2022-03-06-network-attached-storage-on-a-pi.md

 As a reminder, the measurements done were purely on the network speed, and the HDD was never a part of the 320-330Mbps measurement.
 Consequently, I have no idea whether it's able to keep up.
 I could check, of course, but I could also not, which I settled on.
 It keeps up with what I need it to do, and that remains good enough for me.

 **TL;DR:** SSHFS is the best of the protocols I've tried, though there's definitely better options and hardware to explore.
-Having a (heavily abused) Pi 3B+ for pulling the load probably isn't helping performance, but it keeps up and that's all I want.
+Having a (heavily abused; it's running Pi-hole and a number:tm: of bots) Pi 3B+ for pulling the load probably isn't helping performance, but it keeps up and that's all I want.
 In either case, it's an option worth exploring if you're messing around with self-created NAS systems.